Louis Hasslock

-Louis Whorley "Red" Hasslock (February 8, 1888 - April 5, 1974) was a college football player, colonel, and regimental instructor.
+Louis Whorley "Red" Hasslock (February 8, 1888 – April 5, 1974) was an American college football player, colonel, and regimental instructor.

 College football

 Hasslock was a guard for Dan McGugin's Vanderbilt Commodores of Vanderbilt University.
 He was selected All-Southern in 1908, a year in which he had to contend for a spot with College Football Hall of Fame member Nathan Dougherty.
 Before Vanderbilt played Michigan in 1908, Hasslock had been on duty at Reelfoot Lake with a militia who were to guard against night riders.
 When he learned he could be granted a leave of absence if he were to join his football team, he walked a distance of twenty miles through a country infested with night riders, and caught a train at Union City.